GuestMeNot/garbled-merkle-tree/README.md

 Other computing problems can be represented as a [Cyclical Graph](https://en.wikipedia.org/wiki/Cycle_graph) these can be by

-With a bit of effort one can show the equivalence between these two problems are a finite deterministic [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine).
+With a bit of effort one can show the equivalence between these two problems and a finite deterministic [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine).
 Each stopping point in the Turing Machine is a node in the Graph.
 Each movement of the Turing Machine tape head is a line between two nodes in a graph.
 Because the Turing Machine is finite, there are at most